-One of the first steps to use a drip coffee maker is to fill the machine with water.
+One of the first steps to use a coffee maker is to fill the machine with water.
 Many coffee makers come with markings on the unit or on the reservoir in order to make measuring the amount of water you need simple and easy, but for the best accuracy, consider using a kitchen scale to weigh the amount of water you’re adding.
 One milliliter of water weighs one gram, so the conversion is easy to handle.
 You can use tap water in your machine if you want, as that’s certainly the easiest option.
 But since a lot of tap water has too many minerals, it’s best if you can run it through a water filter if you can.
 That will give you the best results.
 Bottled water works great, too, but has the downside of the plastic waste.

 Drip coffee makers tend to come with a variety of different filter types, from paper to stainless steel.
 Some coffee makers use a paper filter that has a round shape and a flat bottom.
 The sides of the filter are often wavy.
 These are the most common paper filters for drip coffee machines.
 They’re also simple to use.
 Just put the filter in the basket, and it’s ready to go.